Saydemr/SIS/README.md

-# Selenium project for fast course registration and waitlisting for OzU students.
-# Written in Java
-# by Sadikhov and Saydemir

 Pre-requisites:
 - Java 8.
-If you do not have java installed please download it from here. (https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)
+If you do not have java installed on your device please download it from here. (https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)

 Windows :